martenframework/marten/docs/docs/handlers-and-http/middlewares.md

 ## Activating middlewares

 In order to be used, middleware classes need to be specified in the [`middleware`](../development/reference/settings#middleware) setting.
-This setting is an array of middleware classes that defines the "chain" of middlewares that will be "hooked" into Marten's request / response lifecycle.
+This setting is an array of middleware classes that defines the "chain" of middlewares that will be "hooked" into Marten's request/response lifecycle.

 For example: